flisboac/mythos/doc/ideas/structure.md

 # Index

-# Type system and library structure
+## Type system and library structure

+TODO Revise all this stuff.
+Got new ideas.

 The type system is based on single inheritance from a common class called **Entity**.
 This class provides basic functions that will be used to